johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 Next, you will write another test case to read a counter.
 Following REST API guidelines, a read uses a ```GET``` request and returns a ```200_OK``` code if successful.
 Create a counter and then read it.
 Here you should figure out the requirements for the test case as well as code you will put in the unit under test.

-Using the skills you learn from the [Git and GitHub](/teaching/CS472/Timetable/Git_and_GitHub/) Lab, push you changes back to the main repository and make a pull request.
-The TA will review and merge your changes accordingly.
+Push you changes back to the main repository, make a pull request and merge.

 Add to your report of the previous tasks and detail the steps (red/green/refactor phases) you followed to implement the requirements.
 Include in your report the code snippets you wrote at every step as well as the exceptions you encountered while running ```pytest```.